 The Group presents the first two components of defined benefit costs in profit or loss in the line item cost of sales and administrative expenses.
-Curtailment gains and losses are accounted for as past service costs.

 The retirement benefit obligation/assets recognised in the statement of financial position represents the actual deficit or surplus in the Group's defined benefit plans.
 Any surplus resulting from this calculation is limited to the present value of any economic benefits available in the form of refunds from the plans or reductions in future contributions to the plan.